oordu1/ELK-Stack-Deployment-Project/README.md

 SSH into the control node and follow the steps below:

 ---Filebeat---
-- Copy the filebeat-configuration.yml file to /etc/ansible/roles/files
+- Copy the filebeat-configuration(2).yml file to /etc/ansible/roles/files
 - Update the filebeat-configuration.yml file to include ELK Private IP in lines 1106 and 1806.
-- Run the playbook, and navigate to http://20.49.1.209:5601 (Elk VM Public IP) to check that the installation worked as expected.
+- Run the playbook, and navigate to http://20.49.1.209:5601 (ELK VM Public IP) to check that the installation worked as expected.

+---Metricbeat---

+Copy the metricbeat-configuration.yml file to /etc/ansible/roles/files.
+Update the metricbeat-configuration.yml file to include the ELK Private IP in lines 62 and 96.
+Run the playbook, and navigate to http://20.49.1.56:5601/ (ELK VM Public IP) to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - Which file is the playbook?
 Where do you copy it?